-Join Ben Long for an in-depth discussion in this video High ISO noise reduction, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video High ISO noise reduction, part of Nikon D5100 Essential Training.

 As you increase the ISO setting on your camera, you also increase the chance…that you're going to see visible noise in your image.…Noise is roughly akin to grain in film, although noise can oftentimes be uglier…than traditional filmgrain.…Sometimes noise appears as a speckly pattern, which can look like filmgrain,…while at other times it can appear as weird colored splotches.…The good news is that your camera is capable of shooting incredibly low-noise…images, even at high ISOs.…Nevertheless, noise will become more pronounced once you pass ISO 400.…Now, before you get too panicked about noise, it's important to remember that…noise that's visible onscreen may not be visible in print.…